in ,

-Five January signings who made an immediate impact in the Premier League
+Six January signings who made an immediate impact in the Premier League

-Following the instant impressions of the duo in English football, we look back at five January signings who hit the ground running at Premier League clubs.
+Five January signings who hit the ground running at Premier League clubs.

-Christophe Dugarry (2003)
+Christophe Dugarry – Birmingham City (2003)

 Birmingham City made a statement signing during the club’s debut Premier League season in 2002/03, parachuting in French World Cup winner Christophe Dugarry in a bid to boost their survival hopes.